cvdabbeele/c1SeTrain/containersDoNotContain.md

 ![dockerRmSudoFind](images/dockerRmSudoFind.png)

 ## Test 3: enabling persistence
 A way to ensure that data survives the container is by using "volumes" in docker
+Let's make a directory that we will use for persistent storage of our NGINX container And create a file in it.

 ```shell
   mkdir ~/myPersistentDir
   echo "test" > ~/myPersistentDir/myFileOnTheHost.txt
 ```
-  Start a container and map `~/myPersistentDir` from the host to `/tmp` in the container
+  Start a new container, based on the same nginx image, but this time map `~/myPersistentDir` from the host to `/tmp` in the container
 ```shell
   docker run -v ~/myPersistentDir:/tmp -p 8080:80 -d nginx
   docker exec -it [CONTAINER_ID] bash